raspberri05/personal-website/README.md

 # raspberri05.github.io

-This the code for my portfolio website, created using Astro with React and Tailwind with Shadcn
+This the code for my portfolio website.

+Created using Astro with React and Tailwind with Shadcn, and deployed to Github Pages via Github Actions with a custom domain from Namecheap.

 # Creating your own portfolio website